janosmiko/janosmiko.github.io/content/blog/2021-07-04-magento-rabbitmq.md

 //...
 ```

-The `consumers_wait_for_messages` setting will command Magento to run the AMQP consumer's in every minute alongside with the default Magento Cron, but the consumer's will instantly stop after they finished consuming all messages.
+The `consumers_wait_for_messages` setting will command Magento to run the AMQP consumer's in every minute alongside the default Magento Cron, but the consumers will instantly stop after they finished consuming all messages.
 You can read more about this setting here: [Magento DevDocs - Configure consumer behavior](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-consumers.html).

 ## Before we begin